novaramedia/nm-stylus-library/README.md

 - The library has a new version released
 - All projects which use the library update their package reference and then bump their releases

+### How to release

+- Checkout `main`
+- `npm run release`
+- Follow the question set
+- Publish the draft release if all correct

 ## Dev

 ### Howto: Clone this repo into the novaramediacom wp theme